 The Serendipity Problem

 Remote teams do not struggle with productivity.
 Every study since 2020 confirms that remote workers ship as much or more than their in-office counterparts.
-The real problem is serendipity — the accidental conversations that surface problems early, build relationships, and create shared context.
+The real problem is serendipity.
+The accidental conversations that surface problems early, build relationships, and create shared context.

 In an office, you overhear a conversation that changes your understanding of a project.
 You bump into a designer in the kitchen and learn that the feature you are building has a UX concern you had not considered.
 You notice a colleague's body language and realize they are struggling with something they have not surfaced yet.

 These moments do not happen by accident on Slack.
 They have to be designed.
 But most remote teams try to replicate office rituals (all-hands, happy hours, watercooler channels) instead of designing new rituals that work for the medium.
+Getting this right is a core product operations challenge.

 Here are the rituals I have seen work across 20+ remote teams.
 And, just as importantly, the ones I have seen fail.